Enterprise Recon 2.12.0

 ODBC Drivers Windows 32-bit and 64-bit only.

-Install the Enterprise Recon ODBC Driver on the same 64-bit Windows host where the client application that will be used to connect to ER2 is installed.
-See Downloading the ODBC Driver for more information.
+Install the Enterprise Recon ODBC Driver on the same 64-bit Windows host where the client application that will be used to connect to Enterprise Recon is installed.
+For more information, refer to the Downloading the ODBC Driver section.

 ODBC Client Application 32-bit or 64-bit applications running on a host with a 64-bit Windows operating system.